 William Branham basically adopted the baptismal formula of Oneness or "Jesus Only" Pentecostalism.

 However, in a fundamental departure from the "Jesus Only" baptismal formula, William Branham taught that the only true form of Christian baptism is in the triune name of the Lord Jesus Christ.
 This is an highly important issue for message believers and we are aware of at least one instance where a deacon baptized an individual in the name of the Lord Jesus and was required to baptize the person again in the name of the Lord Jesus Christ.

 Believers of William Branham's message often challenge those outside of the message to "find one scripture in the Bible in which anyone was ever baptized in the name of the Father, Son and Holy Spirit."

-- 2 Another Challenge from William Branham
+- 2 What William Branham taught

 - 3 William Branham's changing views

 - 4 Why does Jesus say to baptize one way but Luke tells us a different way?

 - 6 Navigation

 Scriptures referring to how baptism was conducted in the New Testament